parrt/msds501/notes/programming.md

 ### Slice

-All of the patterns we've examined so far yield lists or sequences that have the same size as the input sequence, but there are many patterns that yield subsets of the data.
+Most of the patterns we've examined so far yield lists or sequences that have the same size as the input sequence, but there are many patterns that yield subsets of the data.
 The first such pattern is *slice*, which extracts a subset of a list.
 (Again, here I explicitly use the term list to indicate slicing generally occurs on a data structure that fits in memory.)

 Programmers often use sentinel values to indicate the beginning or end of interesting list regions.
 For example, let's say that 999 indicates the end of interesting rainfall data coming from a rain sensor.
 Here's a visualization that takes a slice (subset) of the rainfall data up to but not including the sentinel value:

 <img src=images/slice.png width=170>

+The slice pattern is a function of two values, a start and end position within a list.
+In this case, we slice from the first position to the 5th position, inclusively.

+*Warning*: Most languages and libraries assume the ending slice position is exclusive, which would mean slicing from the first position to the 6th position, in this case.
+To make matters more complicated, Python but not R, starts counting at 0 not 1.
+It's hard to switch back and forth between Python and R in this respect, so it's good to highlight here so you keep it in mind.

 ### Remove duplicates